The Best Adrenal Fatigue Supplements + How to use them

 Treatment for Low Cortisol:

 • Adrenal adaptogens: Adaptogens can actually help to lower cortisol levels as well, but should at least be considered in the treatment.
 There are many types of adaptogens but I find that blends of multiple adaptogens tend to work best.
 These adaptogens can be combined with glandulars as well for more benefit.
-Should be used for 3+ months at least.
+It should be used for 3+ months at least.

 • CoQ10: This coenzyme is involved in proper mitochondrial energy production and can help increase energy levels.
 Because energy levels are often low in adrenal-related issues, mitochondrial boosters are particularly effective.
 Use 2 capsules (240mg) per day for several months.